dzbeck/multiscanner/docs/use/use-analysis-mods.rst

 PEFile                         Extracts features from EXE files.
 SHA1
 SHA256                         Generates the SHA256 hash of the sample.
-Tika                           Extracts metadata from the sample using 'Tika <https://tika.apache.org/)>'_.
+Tika                           Extracts metadata from the sample using `Tika <https://tika.apache.org/)>`_.
-TrID                           Runs 'TrID <http://mark0.net/soft-trid-e.html)>'_ against a file.
+TrID                           Runs `TrID <http://mark0.net/soft-trid-e.html)>`_ against a file.
 Flare FLOSS                    FireEye Labs Obfuscated String Solver uses static analysis techniques to deobfuscate strings from malware binaries. [floss]|
 libmagic                       Runs libmagic against the files to identify filetype.
-Metadefender                   Runs Metadefender against a file. pdfinfo                        Extracts feature information from PDF files using 'pdf-parser <http://blog.didierstevens.com/programs/pdf-tools/>"_. pehasher                       "Computes pehash values using a variety of algorithms: totalhase, anymaster, anymaster_v1_0_1, endgame, crits, and pehashng."|
+Metadefender                   Runs Metadefender against a file. pdfinfo                        Extracts feature information from PDF files using `pdf-parser <http://blog.didierstevens.com/programs/pdf-tools/>`_. pehasher                       "Computes pehash values using a variety of algorithms: totalhase, anymaster, anymaster_v1_0_1, endgame, crits, and pehashng."|
 ssdeep                         Generates context triggered piecewise hashes (CTPH) for files.
-More information can be found on the 'ssdeep website <http://ssdeep.sourceforge.net/>"_.
+More information can be found on the `ssdeep website <http://ssdeep.sourceforge.net/>`_.
 =============================  ========================================